smallmacro/DjangoBlog/README.md

 # DjangoBlog
+The `environment.yml` indicates the tools I used in this practice.

 This project is my second django project.
 It is a step-by-step practice associtated to the [youtube tutorial by Corey Schafer](https://www.youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p).

 The author tries to introduce the some common concepts within django framework and guide audiences to build a blog system hand-by-hand.
 [Source code](https://github.com/CoreyMSchafer/code_snippets/tree/master/Django_Blog) .